 5. Improve your customer engagement

 Potential customers need to be engaged almost constantly.
 Promotional offers, coupons, giveaways, events… find ways to get them talking, buying and promoting your brand.
+Having a custom piece of software designed that will be more suited to customer engagement and personalisation can also go a very long way.

 6. Get marketing and sales departments together